unoctanium/tripetto-block-calculator-unoctanium/README.md

 Have a blast.
 [MIT](https://opensource.org/licenses/MIT).

 # About tripetto
-If you want to learn more about Tripetto or contribute in any way, visit us at [Tripetto.com](https://tripetto.com/).
+If you want to learn more about Tripetto or contribute in any way, visit [Tripetto.com](https://tripetto.com/).